People say the American mall is dying — but if so, someone forgot to tell La Plaza Mall.

 La Plaza is the largest shopping center in McAllen, Texas, a mid-size city on the U.S.-Mexico border.
 It’s the sort of establishment you’d find in any city or suburb — Foot Locker, Bath & Body Works, Baby Gap — the kind of brick-and-mortar retail dinosaur that’s been hemorrhaging money for years.
 But not La Plaza.
 This mall recently underwent a $100 million expansion.
 On a recent weekday — in the middle of the school year, in the middle of the week — its parking lot was full of cars.
 Most of them sported Mexican plates.

 McAllen is the biggest city in Hidalgo County, the most populous border county in Texas, not far from where the Rio Grande meets the Gulf of Mexico.
-Owing to its location as one of the most accessible U.S. ports of entry for migrants fleeing Central America — hundreds of miles closer than El Paso or San Diego — the city is at the epicenter of some of the most divisive issues of the Trump administration’s ongoing anti-immigration campaign: family separations, deportation trials, military deployments, the Wall.
+Owing to its location as one of the most accessible U.S. ports of entry for migrants fleeing Central America.
+Hundreds of miles closer than El Paso or San Diego.
+The city is at the epicenter of some of the most divisive issues of the Trump administration’s ongoing anti-immigration campaign: family separations, deportation trials, military deployments, the Wall.
 The Border Patrol’s Ursula detention center, which became infamous last summer for housing children in chain-link cages, is in McAllen.
-The Border Patrol’s Rio Grande Valley sector, headquartered up the highway, is the busiest such sector in the country by far.
+The Border Patrol’s Rio Grande Valley sector is the busiest such sector in the country by far.
 Making five times as many immigrant apprehensions as any other region — 63,000 families and 23,000 unaccompanied children last year alone.

 It’s little wonder that when Trump flew to the border to drum up support for his $5.7 billion demand to fund the wall, he chose to stage his photo op in McAllen.
 “A wall works,” Trump said at a Border Patrol station, wearing a white MAGA hat.